 - (1).
-At least 25 percent (25%) of all required landscaping, in the form of trees, shrubs and ground cover plants, other than grass, shall consist of native vegetation.
-To determine appropriate native vegetation the Xeriscape Plant Guide by the South Florida Water Management District, or if available County or regional lists as amended may be used. - (2) The hatracking of trees is prohibited; however pollarding is permitted.
+At least 25 percent (25%) of all required landscaping, by category in the form of trees, shrubs and ground cover plants, other than grass, shall consist of native vegetation.
+The Xeriscape Plant Guide by the South Florida Water Management District, or if available County or regional lists as amended may be used to determine appropriate native vegetation. - (2) The hatracking of trees is prohibited.